AirshipCMS/angular-1.airshipcms.io/cms-content/root.md

 This will start the Airship Server in your local project directory.

 ## 7. Complete the Styling & Angular Tutorial
-Follow the instructions for setting up Styling for the project.
+Follow the instructions for setting up [Styling](https://angular-1.airshipcms.io/styling) & [Angular](https://angular-1.airshipcms.io/angular-tutorial) for this project.
-Follow the instructions for setting up the Angular components of the project.
 (If you don't want to follow the instructions step-by-step, you can also copy the relevant files from the demo repo to your site directory).

 ## 8. View the local site in a browser